-Wheat germ may sound like a, well, interesting ingredient, even causing some you balk and move on quickly.
-However, the protein-rich wheat germ crunch lends an earthy quality to this simple baked ham which is accentuated by a zippy apple cider-Dijon mustard sauce.
+Wheat germ may sound like a, well, interesting ingredient, even causing some to balk and move on quickly.
+However, the protein-rich wheat germ crunch lends an earthy quality to this simple baked ham, which is accentuated by a zippy apple cider-Dijon mustard sauce.

 Coca-Cola (yes, the soda) is simmered with light brown sugar and thyme before it is brushed over a roasting ham; the sweetness balances out the meaty saltiness of the ham.

 We had you with “Blackberry-Bourbon Glaze,” didn’t we?
 Pecan wood lends a slightly sweet, smoky flavor to spiral ham, while the glaze brings in a seriously good kick of sweet and spicy.

 This Italian-style recipe concocts a flavorful herbed salt rub made with fresh rosemary, sage, fennel seeds, and garlic.
 It is cooked until golden and sizzling then is sliced and eaten with a drizzle of olive oil and extra herbed salt.